 In addition to the 43rd President, George W. Bush, two others had a Scottie dog in the White House.
 FDR’s Fala was known around the world and is portrayed as a larger-than-life statue at his memorial in Washington D.C.

-Fala started a craze with a wide variety of famous personalities, including Hedy Lamarr and Winston Churchill, who were often photographed with their Scotties.
+Fala started a craze with a wide variety of famous personalities, including Hedy Lamar and Winston Churchill, who were often photographed with their Scotties.

 Even children recognize a Scottie dog as a well-known playing piece in the board game Monopoly.